-When you live a busy lifestyle, it’s understandable that you’d rely on the convenience of quick, prepackaged meals at least several times a week.
-However, the downside to those convenient meals is the packaging.
+When you live a busy lifestyle, it’s understandable that you’d rely on the convenience of prepackaged meals or takeout food at least several times a week.
+However, those convenient meals have a downside: the packaging.

-Businesses offering meals-to-go often load you up with polystyrene foam and plastic clamshells that can’t be recycled, or “compostable” containers that won’t biodegrade in your backyard compost.
+Restaurants and other businesses that offer food to go often package it in hard-to-recycle polystyrene foam containers and plastic clamshells.
+Or, with a nod to the environment, they might offer compostable containers that won’t biodegrade in your backyard compost.
+(Those containers require a commercial composting facility that is equipped to handle them.)
 In fact, even normally recyclable packaging like cardboard can’t be recycled if it’s contaminated with food.
-Recyclable plastics are manufactured with nonsustainable petroleum and processing your discards consumes energy at the recycling plant.
+To add to the packaging conundrum, recyclable plastics are manufactured from nonsustainable petroleum — and processing those recyclables consumes energy at the recycling plant.

 The ideal solution is to eliminate all disposable packaging completely — one source at a time.

-If you’re ready to replace those prepackaged meals with your own healthy, quick meals, here are some ideas to get you started.
+If you’re ready to replace those packaged meals with your own healthy, quick meals, here are some ideas to get you started.

 The meat industry has a devastating impact on the environment.
 For example, scientists have found that methane (cow flatulence) plays a large role in warming oceans.
 Raising cattle requires enormous water and crop resources, and biodiversity takes a hit when a region is converted into farmland.

-Quinoa, on the other hand, doesn’t cause harm to the environment, requires minimal irrigation to grow, and is readily available in almost every grocery store.
+On the other hand, quinoa doesn’t cause harm to the environment, requires minimal irrigation to grow, and is readily available in almost every grocery store.
 Quinoa is a protein-dense plant-based food containing 11 amino acids.
 Although it’s technically a seed, it looks and feels like a small grain.

 Recipe: Quick Quinoa & Bean Taco Filling